Skip to Content

 Are Jr Tour events canceled due to bad weather?
 See our Tour Weather Policy in the Handbook, but simply put, NO. Unless the course is closed due to unplayable conditions, we will play.
 Always check your email before leaving for the golf course as conditions can change quickly.

 How early should I arrive before my tee time?
-All players are asked to be to the first tee and ready to play a minimum of 10 minutes prior to their scheduled tee time.
+All players are asked to be to the first tee and ready to play a minimum of ten minutes prior to their scheduled tee time.
 This will allow for tournament instructions, last minute unforeseen adjustments to the pairings, and keep us on time!
 If your player wants to hit balls or practice putting and chipping, you can plan accordingly from there.

 Can I bring food and drinks to the host facilities?
 I encourage spectators and players to support the host facilities that are opening their courses to our Tour.
 With that said, a simple snack and water bottle to keep the fires fueled is fine.
 Most facilities have a Halfway House or grill for spectators and players to grab something a little more substantial or re-stock on a light snack.